Dynamics of parafermionic states in transport measurements: Coupling with an antidot

-In conclusion, our simulations suggest that, when the coherent coupling with the antidot is weaker than $\Gamma$, the current measurement provides a reliable estimate of the PF state, provided that the readout occurs over sufficiently short time scales.
+In conclusion, our simulations suggest that, when the coherent coupling with the antidot is weaker than $\Gamma$, the current measurement provides a reliable estimate of the PF state, provided that the readout occurs over sufficiently short timescales.
 Importantly, even though $2\pi|\eta_{{\rm ad}, i}|^{-1}\lesssim t_{\rm proj}$ $\lesssim t_{\rm avg}$ for the parameters adopted in the previous calculations (the projection time is inferred from the data in Fig.~\ref{fig:Proj}(b) around $eV_b=2.6\lambda$), we find that less than $2\%$ of the trajectories display jump events between the current levels for times $t<2\pi|\eta_{{\rm ad}, i}|^{-1}$.

-Given our analysis of quasiparticle poisoning and telegraph noise, which are determined both by the FQH edge and by the coupling with antidots in the bulk, we conclude that the readout of the state of two PFs through the coupling with an external lead can be performed as long as $\Gamma$ is sufficiently larger than $\Gamma_{e/3}$ and $|\eta_{{\rm ad}, i}|$.
-In the following, we consider the ideal case of readouts fast enough to avoid the poisoning of the PF charge.
+Given our analysis of quasiparticle poisoning and telegraph noise, which are determined both by the FQH edge and by the coupling with antidots in the bulk, we conclude that the readout of the state of two PFs through the coupling with an external lead can be performed as long as $|\Xi_{\tilde{q}}-\Xi_{\tilde{q}'}|>\Gamma,T$ and $\Gamma\gg\Gamma_{e/3},|\eta_{{\rm ad}, i}|$, such that $t_{\rm proj}\lesssim\Gamma_{e/3}^{-1},|\eta_{{\rm ad}, i}|^{-1}$.
+These conditions are fulfilled for a broad parameter range and ensure sufficient resolution in the current from different $\tilde{q}$ sectors and distinguishable current jumps in case of poisoning.
+In the following, we consider the ideal case of readouts fast enough to avoid poisoning of the PF charge.